tmeeha/pubwork/README.md

 # pubwork
-Code for making NEON publication workbooks
+Portable shiny app for making NEON publication workbooks

 1. Download the 'PubWorkApp' directory to anywhere you'd like on your local computer